ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/delegates.md

 - The delegate must have non-`void` return type
 - It must not have any `ref` or `out` parameters

-To register delegates you can use one of the many @Rezolver.DelegateTargetContainerExtensions.RegisterDelegate* extension methods for @Rezolver.ITargetContainer.
+To register delegates you can use one of the many @Rezolver.TargetContainerExtensions.RegisterDelegate* extension methods for @Rezolver.ITargetContainer.

 To create delegate targets you can either: